oscy7/web-sprint-challenge-advanced-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers below.

 1. What are the main differences between a stateful and a functional component?
+A stateful component is one that contains state (a storage object that holds onto data).
+Functional components are ones that do not have state but do use props like stateful components.
+They simply accept the data that they have and renders it on the UI.

 2. When does a componentWillMount function be called?
 What about a componentWillUpdate?

+ComponentWillMount is called before the render function.
+It is basically the constructor function.

+ComponentWillUpdated is called whenever new props are passed into the components.

 3. Define stateful logic.
+Stateful logic can be several things that are built into a component.
+A function that handles a click event, submits inputs or others that deal with state in the component can be described as stateful logic.

 4. What are the three step of creating a successful test?
 What is done in each phase?
+Arrange
+This is where we call the render method to render an element to the DOM Act
+This is where we simulate user actions
+Assert
+This is where check or verify the results